jarno-r/SETelnet/README.md

 # SETelnet
 Space Engineers Telnet Plugin &amp; Mod

-The plugin lets mods to create telnet servers.
+The plugin lets mods create telnet servers.
 The mod adds a telnet server to each Control Panel.

 ## How to run
 To install the plugin: